digitalmpasto/code_journal/_posts/2019-05-08-Class-Research-Fund.md

 ---
 layout: post
-title: Fundamentals of Research and Reporting
+title: "Fundamentals of Research and Reporting"
 categories: misc
 ---